-When you buy a new Airstream Travel Trailer from an authorized dealer, Airstream warrants to you that, except for tires and batteries, it will pay for the repair or replacement of any part of your trailer or any component equipment installed by the factory that is defective in material or workmanship.
-This warranty extends for a period of two (2) years from the date of purchase.
+When you buy a new Airstream Travel Trailer from an authorized dealer, Airstream warrants to you that, except for tires and battery, it will pay for the repair or replacement of any part of your trailer or any component equipment installed by the factory that is defective in material or workmanship.
+This warranty extends for a period of two (2) years from the date of original purchase.

-All that we require is that you use your trailer in a normal manner and properly maintain and service all component parts requiring scheduled maintenance and that all repairs and replacements be made by an Airstream factory or Certified Dealer Service center.
-Any warranty defect will be corrected without cost upon return of the trailer, or defective part, to any Airstream factory or Certified Dealer Service center.
-For additional information regarding your Airstream Warranty, refer to the materials entitled "Explanation of Airstream Warranty" provided with this warranty.
+All that we require is that you use your trailer in a normal manner and properly maintain and service all component parts requiring scheduled maintenance, and that all repairs and replacements be made by an Airstream factory or any Airstream Certified Dealer Service center.
+Any warranty defect will be corrected without cost upon return of the trailer, or defective part, to an Airstream factory or Airstream Certified Dealer Service center.

-All Warranties of merchantability and fitness for a particular purpose, whether written or oral, express or implied, shall extend only for a period of two (2) years from the date of purchase.
+All warranties of merchantability and fitness for a particular purpose, whether written or oral, express or implied, shall extend only for a period of two (2) years from the date of original purchase.
 There are no other warranties which extend beyond those described on the face hereof and expressly excludes conditions resulting from normal wear, accident, abuse, exposure or overload.
+Some states do not allow limitations on how long an implied warranty lasts, so the above limitation may not apply to you.